Houston Neurology & Sleep Diagnostic Center

 Back pain is a widespread complaint among Americans.
-At Houston Neurology & Sleep Diagnostic Center, in Houston and The Woodlands, Texas, Allen Chu, MD, PhD, offers expert diagnosis and treatment for back pain.
+At Houston Neurology & Sleep Diagnostic Center, in Houston, Texas, Allen Chu, MD, PhD, offers expert diagnosis and treatment for back pain.
 As a board-certified neurologist, he specializes in nerve pain and the conditions that cause it.
 If you’re living with back pain, call Dr. Chu or schedule an appointment online today.

 When can a consultation with a neurologist and neuromuscular specialist assist you in helping your patient with unexplained chronic muscle pain?
 Here’s a quick checklist and some “red flag” points to keep in mind: